5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - No injection of `PlatformInfo` data into Windows.

 ### Future Developments
-1. ~~Implementing Clamshell Mode:~~ Done!
+- Mapping USB Ports via ACPI instead of using USBMap.kext
-2. Mapping USB Ports via ACPI instead of using USBMap.kext
+- ~~Implementing Clamshell Mode:~~ Done!
-3. I am planning to get my hands on a Lenovo ThinkPad Thunderbolt 3 Dock (Gen 2) to see if it works
+- I am planning to get my hands on a Lenovo ThinkPad Thunderbolt 3 Dock (Gen 2) to see if it works
-4. ~~Trying to create a better Connector Patch for external DVI Monitor~~ Done!
+- ~~Trying to create a better Connector Patch for external DVI Monitor~~ Done!
-5. ~~Adding Clover support~~ Send a
+- ~~Clover support~~

 ## Issues
 - Audio Jack creates an unpleasant buzz/noise during driver initialization.
 So it's best to connect Headphones to it *after* booting.